Skip to main content

 Boza

-Fermented malt drink with subtle sweetness and slight tang.
-Traditional winter beverage served thick and creamy.
+A fermented malt drink, lightly sweet with a slight tang.
+A winter staple, served thick and creamy.

 otherCold